niva-sag/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-394-0_updating-bulk-registration-templates.md

 ---

 The wizard for bulk registering LWM2M devices to Cumulocity provides default bulk registration templates.
-These bulk device registration templates have been updated to reflect new properties including X.509 security mode.
+These templates have been updated to reflect new properties including the X.509 security mode.